gptvibe/Fundamental-Terminal/README.md

 Personal workspace behavior:

-- Watchlist saves and private notes are stored in browser-local `LocalUserData` only (no account and no backend persistence).
+- The `/watchlist` route, watchlist saves, and private notes are stored in browser-local `LocalUserData` only (no account and no backend persistence).
 - Users can export/import this local data as JSON from the saved-companies panel and clear all local saves.
 - Import is merge-by-default (with an explicit replace option), and clear-all requires confirmation.

-Search accepts either a ticker or a company name and shows an autocomplete dropdown with SEC-backed matches.
+Search accepts a ticker, company name, or CIK and shows SEC-backed resolution and autocomplete feedback.
 Invalid searches stay in the input, turn the field red, and raise a red toast that clears automatically after 3 seconds.

-On phones, the `/company/[ticker]` view hides the large top chrome to preserve space for charts and tables.
+On phones, the `/company/[ticker]` view uses a compact section picker, stacked next-step actions, and hides the large top chrome to preserve space for charts and tables.

 Real-time refresh progress streams over Server-Sent Events at `/api/jobs/{job_id}/events` and is rendered in the company console panels.